-It can be seen that when the PI controller is used, the closed-loop response presents a small overshoot (OS = 2%), but the settling time increases with respect to the open-loop response ($t_s = 4.2$ ms).
-Even the steady-state response exhibits small oscillations around the setpoint.
-On the other hand, when the EPSAC algorithm is used, the response presents an overshoot and a settling time lower than those observed in open-loop (OS = 17.69% and $t_s = 2.6$ ms).
+It can be seen that when the PI controller is used, the closed-loop response presents a small negative overshoot (OS = 1.15%), and the settling time decreases with respect to the open-loop response ($t_s = 2.66 \text{ ms}$).
+Furthermore, the steady-state response exhibits small oscillations around the setpoint.
+Similarly, when the EPSAC algorithm is used, the response presents a negative overshoot and a settling time lower than those observed in open-loop (OS = 5.63% and $t_s = 1.12$ ms).

 Figure-5 shows the control actions developed by each controller.
 Initially, the control effort of the EPSAC algorithm is greater than that of the PI controller, which explains the higher response speed in closed-loop.
-As steady-state is reached, the two controllers deliver the same duty cycle D = 0.4.
+As steady-state is reached, the two controllers deliver the same duty cycle (D = 0.2).